gsa-oes/office-of-evaluation-sciences/_projects/1611-climate-change-indicators.md

 ---
 ## What was the challenge?

-USGCRP makes climate change data publicly available, including a set of indicators.
+The US Global Change Research Program (USGCRP) makes climate change data publicly available, including a set of indicators.
 The effectiveness of indicators for informing the public and decision makers about climate change depends in part on how easy it is to understand those indicators.

 ## What was the program change?

 Using a representative online survey, OES identified the two USGCRP indicators that had the lowest understandability rates - the Annual Greenhouse Gas Index, and the Annual Heating and Cooling Degree Days.
 OES then redesigned these two indicators by eliminating axes, changing titles, and modifying the graphs.

 ## How did the evaluation work?